Worshipping

 "Facing the enemy"

-This leaflet by the Christian Business Men's Association tells those serving in the Navy, the Army or the Air Force that although military service is an honorable undertaking, it should remain clear in their minds that "before exposing themselves to the danger of clashing arms or busting shells," they first "settle the momentous question of eternal destiny" by subduing themselves to Christian belief on God.
+This leaflet by the Christian Business Men's Association tells those serving in the Navy, Army, or Air Force that although military service is an honourable undertaking, it should remain clear in their minds that "before exposing themselves to the danger of clashing arms or busting shells," they first "settle the momentous question of eternal destiny" by surrendering to the Christian belief in God.

 On Active Service from St. Andrew's Church

-St. Andrew's Church in Halifax, Nova Scotia prepared this prayer pamphlet in order to commemorate those members of the church who died on active service, or went missing in action.
-Inside the pamphlet, worshippers also found the names of all fellow church members still serving in the Canadian Armed Forces, or recently retired from service.
+St. Andrew's Church in Halifax, Nova Scotia, prepared this prayer pamphlet to commemorate those members of the church who died on active service, or went missing in action.
+Inside the pamphlet, worshippers also found the names of all fellow church members still serving in the Canadian military or recently retired from service.

 "Tonight is the Canada night"